-Kathy Moore, Executive Director, will be responsible for project management and oversight of the conservation projects and grants, leading the fundraising and development efforts and ensuring that we efficiently and effectively carry out our Mission and goals.
+Kathy Moore, Executive Director, is responsible for project management and oversight of the conservation projects and grants, leading the fundraising and development efforts and ensuring that we efficiently and effectively carry out our Mission and goals.
 Moore will continue to create strong relationships with local, regional and state agencies as well as conservation partners in lake associations and community leaders.

 Kathy has more than more than 30 years of marketing communication and project management experience.
 She has managed staff, volunteers and contractors, planned and coordinated budgets, assisted in fundraising efforts, sought and executed millions of dollars in grants, supporting a wide variety of industries.
 Kathy earned both a Bachelors and Masters of Arts degree from Drake University (Des Moines).

 Kathy and her husband live within a conversation easement in Lake Shore with their three children.
 They all also enjoy time at their family cabin on Horseshoe Lake near Backus.

 Kathy DonCarlos, Land Conservation Coordinator, has worked for the Foundation since 2016.
 Kathy began working on communications and membership, transferring to the Land Conservation Program in late 2017.
 Her current focus is on fee title acquisitions for conveyance to public agencies and recruiting and working with landowners interested in conservation easements.

 Kathy worked for the state of Minnesota for 28 years, retiring from the Department of Natural Resources in 2015.
 Through her 20 years working as a biologist for government agencies, Kathy focuses on the huge contributions that land and water protection provides for healthy fish and wildlife populations and resilient natural plant and animal communities.
 How we care for land and water today is a gift for generations to come.